sitespeedio/sitespeed.io/docs/_includes/index/box5.md

-## Why we love sitespeed.io
+## Why should you use sitespeed.io
 * * *

- * You can use Firefox or Chrome
+ * It uses Firefox or Chrome
- * HTTP/2
+ * Works with HTTP/2
- * Write your plugins
+ * You can write your plugins
  * Runs on Linux/MacOSX/Docker